carloscabo/npm-gulp-replacement/README.md

 npm install npm-run-all -g
 ````

-## 4. Symlink to your local project
-Sometimes seems that some of this packages are not available inside the node scripts if they are not installed locally (we still don't know the reason).
-As **installing crap locally to every project is one of the main things we want to avoid with npm-gulp-replacement**, we recomend you to **make a symbolic link to the global packages instead of duplicate them locally every time**.
+The node packages are not available inside the node scripts if they are not installed locally.
+As **installing crap locally to every project is one of the main things we want to avoid with npm-gulp-replacement**, we can avoid this **making a symbolic link to the global packages instead of duplicate them locally every time**.
 This can be done with the `npm link` command, as follows:
 ````
 npm link node-sass --save-dev
 npm link uglify-js --save-dev